StanfordBioinformatics/AnnotationHive/Import.md

 ## Section 1: Import VCF/mVCF/Annotation Files
-This section explains how to import VCF, mVCF and annotation files to BigQuery.
-AnnotationHive uses Google Dataflow to import Annotation and VCF/mVCF files to BigQuery.
+This section explains how to import VCF, mVCF and annotation files to BigQuery, which AnnotationHive uses Google Dataflow.

 ### Upload ###